sjanhunen/dokimazo/papers/in-his-name-faithfulness.md

 > "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 [Mat 7:21-22 ESV]

 Entering the kingdom is not just about identifying Jesus as Lord, it is about doing the will of His Father.
 This is above and beyond faith alone and requires faithful works.
-It is a warning to those that were believers, not to those that know nothing about God.
+This is a warning to those who were believers, not to those who know nothing about God.

 > On that day many will say to me, 'Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?'
 [Mat 7:21-22 ESV]

-These did things "in the name" of Jesus but not according to the Father's will.
 There is no indication that the works done here were not genuine.
 In fact, these were the signs that followed them that believed.
+These did things "in the name" of Jesus but not according to the Father's will.

 > On that day many will say to me, 'Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?'
 And then will I declare to them, 'I never knew you; depart from me, you workers of lawlessness.'
 [Mat 7:22-23 ESV]